ARTICLE I. Name

 - Any person who is interested in the objectives of the Corporation may become a member of the Corporation by qualifying under the provisions of one of the classes of membership.
 There shall be five classes of membership:

-- Associate individual member.
-Any other person who is interested in the objectives of the Corporation and who does not qualify for another class of membership may become an associate individual member upon approval by the Membership Committee and payment of annual dues.
+- Active member.
+Any person who works is interested in the objectives of the Corporation may become a member upon payment of annual dues.

 - Honorary member.
-The Corporation may, at any regular meeting, by a two-thirds (2/3) vote, elect members or nonmembers as honorary members.
+The Corporation may, at any regular meeting, by a two-thirds (2/3) vote of those present and voting, elect members or nonmembers as honorary members.
 Honorary members shall not pay dues.

 - Student members.
 Any person who is enrolled in any degree program related to law librarianship may become a student member upon approval by the Membership Committee and payment of annual dues.
 The dues for student members shall be set at 50% of the dues for active individual members.